ZacGeurts/2PlayerLines-Plus/README.md

 Bouncing circles erase lines and another appears every 5 seconds with a short no collision (magenta).<BR />
 You are invincible until first move unless you hit the wall on the other side.<BR />
 F toggles fullscreen<BR />
 1-5 will eventually toggle AI difficulty.
-(0 to return to 2 Player).
+(0 to return to 2 Player).<BR />
 Steer with controller triggers.<BR />
 You get one short invincibility and invisibility per round by pressing A (X).<BR />
 B X Y or circle square triangle pauses during gameplay.<BR />